-- All children have an entitlement to a broad and balanced curriculum which is differentiated according to their individual needs and in order for them to understand the purpose of learning activities.
+- All children have an entitlement to a broad and balanced curriculum which is differentiated according to their individual needs for them to understand the purpose of learning activities.
 We aim for all pupils to experience levels of understanding and rate of progress that give them a sense of achievement.
-At Hornsby House School, lessons have clear learning objectives, stated to the children from the lesson outset, and teachers use a range of strategies to meet individual needs. - Any pupil receiving individual LS (whether or not they have an identified specific learning difficulty) will have an IEP which outlines fully the support they are receiving. - At Hornsby House School, we acknowledge that every child has an entitlement to share the same learning experiences as their peers, aiming wherever possible to integrate children within the classroom.
-We recognise, however, there are times when to maximise learning, children are best taught in small groups or in 1:1 situations outside the classroom.
-LS that is provided by a literacy or maths specialist may incur additional costs for parents.
+At Hornsby House School, lessons have clear learning objectives, stated to the children from the lesson outset, and teachers use a range of strategies to meet individual needs - Any pupil receiving individual Learning Support (whether they have an identified specific learning difficulty or not) will have a Pupil Profile which outlines fully the support they are receiving - At Hornsby House School, we acknowledge that every child has an entitlement to share the same learning experiences as their peers, aiming wherever possible to integrate children within the classroom.
+We recognise, however, there are times when to maximise learning, children are best taught in small groups or in 1:1 situation outside the classroom.
+Learning Support that is provided by a literacy or maths specialist may incur additional costs for parents.
 Parents are always advised in writing of the arrangements, including the cost, of individual lessons.
-The timetabling of 1:1 support lessons is organised by the SENCo in conjunction with class teachers and parents and every effort is made for pupils not to miss out on core curriculum lessons.
+The timetabling of 1:1 support lessons is organised by the SENDCo in conjunction with class teachers and parents and every effort is made for pupils not to miss out on core curriculum lessons

-The support available for children with LS may include:
+The support available for children with Learning Support may include:

 - Additional resources/equipment/adult support to be provided in class by the class teacher/classroom assistant.
-Children with Statements of Educational Need may have their own LS assistant. - 1:1 lessons in English and/or Maths provided by trained dyslexia/maths teachers, possibly at additional cost to parents. - Advice/therapy sessions within/outside school provided by external agencies, e.g. Speech Therapy, Occupational Therapy, Educational Psychology.
-This may be at an additional cost to parents. - All pupils who receive LS will be registered on the Learning Support Register or the Pupil Monitoring Register.
-Pupils who have an identified specific learning difficulty, a Statement of Educational Need or a report prepared by an outside agent are registered on the Learning Support Register.
+Children with an EHCP may have their own Learning Support Assistant - In house small group intervention (reading/phonics/maths/social communication as examples) - 1:1 lessons in English and/or Maths provided by trained dyslexia/maths teachers, possibly at additional cost to parents - Advice/therapy sessions within/outside school provided by external agencies, e.g. Speech Therapy, Occupational Therapy, Educational Psychology.
+This may be at an additional cost to parents - All pupils who receive Learning Support will be registered on the Learning Support Register or the Pupil Monitoring Register.
+Pupils who have an identified specific learning difficulty, an EHCP or a report prepared by an outside agent are registered on the Learning Support Register